average-kirigiri-enjoyer/challenge-13-e-commerce-back-end/README.md

 ## Usage

 Navigate to the repository a git bash shell (or equivalent), and type "npm install" to install the application's dependencies.
 Next, initiate the MySQL CLI & run the command "source ./db/schema.sql" to initialize the database.
-Finally, return the the shell and type "node server.js" to start up the application.
+Finally, return to the shell and type "node server.js" to start up the application.
 If you want the database to be seeded with some sample information, then you can also type "npm run seed" before running the server.js file.

 ***[USAGE GUIDE]***

 ## Demo

-See a video demonstrating the application's functionality [here](https://drive.google.com/file/d/12SnqiEOu8HYwEJH0NTcpslRvM-v49KRt/view?usp=sharing)
+See a video demonstrating the application's functionality [here](https://drive.google.com/file/d/1fEBOiavWjeY6rKmWkxgM7BQAxiEH9vX0/view?usp=sharing)

 ## Credits